 Health Plans Need Value-Based Designs

 As the prevalence of HDHPs continues to increase, the study findings suggest that HDHP enrollment may not be associated with negative outcomes in some situations.
 However, it is important for clinicians to be aware that patients with asthma in HDHPs may be cutting back on their use of controller medications, according to Dr. Galbraith.
-“While this doesn’t appear to lead to greater exacerbations, there may be increased financial burden to obtain asthma medications in these types of plans,” she says.
+“While this doesn’t appear to lead to greater exacerbations, there may be an increased financial burden to obtain asthma medications in these types of plans,” she says.

 The protective effect of exempting certain healthcare services from the deductible is the premise that drives value-based insurance.
 “Value-based designs—in which high-deductible plans exempt important medications from the deductible—may be helpful in maintaining medication adherence at levels that reduce the potential for adverse health outcomes,” says Dr. Galbraith.
 “In future research, we should evaluate the impact of different value-based insurance designs on adherence, health outcomes, and financial burden for patients in high-deductible plans.
-It’s also important to understand how the out-of-pocket costs in high-deductible plans create tradeoffs with other medical and non-medical needs and how this affects a family’s financial well-being.”
+It’s also important to understand how the out-of-pocket costs in high-deductible plans create tradeoffs with other medical and nonmedical needs and how this affects a family’s financial well-being.”

 Author